Spectral constants for the quantum annulus: Polyannulus as a -spectral set for doubly commuting operators in

 Before presenting the main result of this section, we include the following remark, which compares two distinct estimates for $\|g(T_1, T_2)\|$, where $(T_1, T_2)$ is a commuting pair of operators in $Q\A_r$ and $g \in \text{Rat}(\CA_r^2)$.
 One of these estimates is derived using techniques based on the work of Shields \cite{Shields}, whereas the other is obtained by directly applying Cauchy's estimates.

-\begin{rem} For a commuting pair $(T_1, T_2)$ of operators in $Q\A_r$, we have by Theorem \ref{thm_main} that
+\begin{rem} For a commuting pair $(T_1, T_2)$ of operators in $Q\A_r$, we have by Theorem \ref{thm_pair} that

 for all $g \in \text{Rat}(\CA_r^2)$.
-The estimate that we obtain here is particularly based on the work of Shields \cite{Shields} mentioned as in Section \ref{sec_biannulus}.
-However, by employing Cauchy's estimates, we have established Proposition \ref{prop_401}, which provides another bound.
-In particular, following the same line of reasoning as in the proof of Theorem \ref{thm_main}, but using Proposition \ref{prop_401} in place of the earlier estimates, we have
+The estimate that we obtain in \eqref{eqn_430} is particularly based on the work of Shields \cite{Shields} mentioned as in Section \ref{sec_biannulus}.
+However, by employing Cauchy's estimates, we obtain a different bound in Proposition \ref{prop_401}.
+In the proof of Theorem \ref{thm_pair}, we split $g$ into four parts and found estimates for each of them.
+We achieve different estimates for those four parts of $g$ in Proposition \ref{prop_401} when considering the case $n=2$.
+Consequently, the $n=2$ case in Proposition \ref{prop_401} gives

 for all $g \in \text{Rat}(\CA_r^2)$.
 A routine computation shows that

 Consequently, the estimate given in \eqref{eqn_430} is finer than the one given in \eqref{eqn_431}. \end{rem}

 We now present the main result of this section.